 - Dozens of smaller research notes on things like local authority middle management pay, empty council-owned commercial properties and the cost of payments to local councillors in allowances.

-- War on Waste research notes: woke Whitehall, civil service newspapers, anti-eco civil servants, and civil service perks
+- War on Waste research notes: woke Whitehall, civil service newspapers, anti-eco civil servants, civil service perks and long lost tech

 We take our grassroots campaigners out right across the country to highlight wasteful spending at the local level.